develop-me/bootcamp--week-01-02--html-and-css/scripts/03-web-theory/04-requirements/README.md

 - Design Systems & Pattern Libraries
 - Advanced CSS

-Note: This next part is about how we approach a multipage site, so far we've just been writing css for one html page, but how do we change our techniques for more pages
+This next part is about how we approach a multipage site, so far we've just been writing css for one html page, but how do we change our techniques for more pages

 ---